-- 1.9 Throughout the process, the Steering Group has engaged with the local community, through consultation events, and newsletters, and have consulted and engaged with local residents, local businesses, landowners and other local groups and organisations.
-There is also an active website www.lowickplan.com which has given opportunities for comments to be made on the Plan at any time throughout its development. - 1.10 A final questionnaire was sent out and an open day was held in June 2018.
+- 1.10 Throughout the process, the Steering Group has engaged with the local community, through consultation events, and newsletters, and have consulted and engaged with local residents, local businesses, landowners and other local groups and organisations.
+There is also an active website www.lowickplan.com which has given opportunities for comments to be made on the Plan at any time throughout its development. - 1.11 A final questionnaire was sent out and an open day was held in June 2018.
 Following responses to that, the final copy of this plan was drafted in 2019.
 Due to the Covid pandemic, the production of the plan went on hold for a period of time.
-The Parish Council have carried out a full consultation on the Regulation 14 draft plan and the plan has been amended following comments made at that stage. - 1.11 More detail on the consultation undertaken is provided in the Community Consultation Statement which will be submitted with the Plan for examination.
+The Parish Council have carried out a full consultation on the Regulation 14 draft plan and the plan was amended following comments made at that stage. - 1.12 More detail on the consultation undertaken is provided in the Consultation Statement which was submitted with the Plan for examination. - 1.13 The Plan was submitted to Northumberland County Council, who publicised the Plan for a period of 6 weeks.
+Following this, an examiner was appointed, and the Plan underwent an independent examination.
+Following recommendations from the examiner, the Plan has been further modified, although the County Council has reached an alternative view on the modifications suggested by the examiner in relation to three policies.
+Following consultation on this Post-Examination Plan, it is intended that the Plan should proceed to referendum.